Objectives and Key Results

 2. Put each objective on a sticky note, put them up on a wall and then Theme Sort.

-3. Debate and use Blind Vote to find your primary objectives.
+3. Debate and use Private Vote to find your primary objectives.

 4. List as many metrics as you can in 10 minutes.
 They should show you’re closer to achieving the objective.